Topological sheaves and spaces of distributions in the global case: Ordered operad and operad with poles

 and that these maps define a Lie structure.
 In particular we set

 and

 Sometimes we will use $\mu^{1,2}$ to denote any morphism $\mu^{B,C}$ where $B$ has one element and $C$ has two elements or vice-versa.
-When this could lead to some ambiguities we will try to me more explicit.
+When this could lead to some ambiguities we will be more explicit.